 The course examines in depth some of the most compelling ethical, legal and social issues brought about by the advent of modern technology which has blurred the certainty traditionally taken for granted as regards the constructs of the beginning of life and of its end.

-Major components of the course include the following sections:
+Major components of the course include the following:

-The Foetus and the Beginning of Life.
-When does human life begin from the perspective of the law?
-What kind of protections does the law provide for the foetus or the unborn child?
-Starting with an examination of the common law doctrines bearing on the beginning of human life, we move onto a consideration of the relevant provisions of the Offences Against the Person Ordinance governing abortion, child destruction and infanticide, and then to a wider consideration of abortion laws and policies around the world.
-We will also examine current legal perspectives on the balance of rights between the interests of the unborn child and its mother, and how such perspectives affect the structure of legal regimes governing the right to abortion, and/or to the limits placed on such procedures.
-Enforced sterilization will also be covered.

-Assisted Reproductive Technologies.
-This section deals with the impact of artificial or assisted reproductive technologies, including in vitro fertilization, donated gametes, and surrogacy.
-What controls should there be on genetic screening and genetic selection procedures, including procedures such as preimplantation genetic diagnosis (PGD) which allow the selection of embryos (whether against severely disabling or likely fatal heritable conditions, or for gender or 'social' reasons) for implantation?
-How should supernumerary or 'spare' embryos be dealt with?

-Decisions at the End of Life.
-How is death currently defined in the law, and is it a moving target because of rapid developments in medical technology?
-On what basis is the shift from the traditional cardiovascular death standard to that of 'whole-brain death' to be justified?
-In this section, the course examines at length ethical, legal and social perspectives on patient autonomy and the right of self-determination, anticipatory decisions and advance directives, refusal of treatment, and emergency treatment of the incompetent or unconscious.
-It explores the concept of medical futility, and the right to refuse treatment (and conversely, the right to demand treatment), before going on to consider arguments for the right to die and euthanasia.
+- (i) The foetus and the beginning of life, including when human life can be said to begin and abortion and the balance of rights between the interests of the unborn child and its mother. - (ii) Assisted reproductive technologies, including in vitro fertilization, donated gametes, and surrogacy.
+What controls should there be, for example, on genetic screening and genetic selection procedures, including procedures such as preimplantation genetic diagnosis (PGD) which allow the selection of embryos (whether against severely disabling or likely fatal heritable conditions, or for gender or 'social' reasons) for implantation? - (iii) Decisions at the end of life, including how death should be defined in light of rapid developments in medical technology.
+This section will examine different perspectives on patient autonomy and the right of self-determination, anticipatory decisions and advance directives, refusal of treatment, and emergency treatment of the incompetent or unconscious.
+It will explore the right to refuse treatment and consider arguments for the right to die and euthanasia.

+Assessment: 30% class participation, 30% coursework, 40% final examination